*Please note: Presenters are subject to change.

 Sadye Harvey is an artist and maker based in Los Angeles.
 After owning and running a small apparel manufacturing factory for 3 years, Sadye decided to downsize and get back to creating the way she prefers – with her own two hands.
 Working out of her home studio in downtown LA, she creates small scale runs of apparel and samples for private clients, while also exploring new art forms.
 Sadye has recently expanded into working with leather under the brand Temerity, meaning reckless boldness, a term she holds dear as reminder to take risks, push the boundaries, and live a fully formed life.
 She loves teaching art, and witnessing the joy and confidence that comes from learning to work with your hands to create something new.

 Sarah Deragon is a self-taught professional portrait photographer residing in the Bay Area of California.
-After getting burned out at her day job, she picked up a camera in her 30’s and launched a business called, Portraits To The People, with her wife, Natalie.
+After getting burned out at her day job, she picked up a camera in her 30’s and launched a business called, Portraits To The People.
 Within two years, PTTP was dominating the portrait photography sector in San Francisco with the “not so corporate headshot” and she has photographed tech founders, CEOs, entrepreneurs, lawyers and especially loves working with creatives like Lisa Congdon, Lisa Solomon and Tiffany Han.
 Her work can be been seen in Oprah Magazine, Bust, The Huffington Post and Refinery 29.

 Sarah Meranda is a multidisciplinary artist based out of Seattle, Washington.
 Sarah is a trained metal-smith with an emphasis on enamel.
 She uses her enamel jewelry to bring color and vibrancy to her art.
 A studio artist working out of the Georgetown area, she has found a way to combine her love of nature and cityscapes to make one of a kind and unique jewelry.